jonathom/coherence-docs/README.md

 -- org.jblas INFO Deleting /tmp/jblas1073787788575822337/libjblas.so
 -- org.jblas INFO Deleting /tmp/jblas1073787788575822337
 ```
-* seems to work but slave image is empty (0)
+* **seems to work** but slave image is empty (0)
 * same result in snap gui
 * investigating with stsa

 ![](./img/stsa_13_19_october.png)
-This could be the reason why nothing works...
+So of course a coregistration in the non-overlap area results in empty images.

-* terracatalogue search needs to be adapted! adding frame number, of course..
+* terracatalogue search needs to be adapted! adding relative frame number, of course..
+* let's see which metadata is there
 ```python
 for product in catalgoue:
     print(col.properties)